zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

 <img src="pop.jpg" width=400>

-In the upcoming sections on stats, we shall cover topics like sampling from populations, sampling errors, sample size requirements etc. For now , we must understand that we usually work eith samples of data instead of populations.
+In the upcoming sections on stats, we will cover topics like sampling from populations, sampling errors, sample size requirements etc. For now , we must understand that we usually work with samples of data instead of populations.
 And when we try to infer something about the population based on the sample data that we analyzed, we have to make sure that our inference and predictions can be generalized for a larger population.

 ### Step 4: EDA - Assess relationships (uni-variate and bi-variate)